▶️ LISTEN TO THIS ARTICLE

 Three Problems, Not One

 People use "alignment" as a single word, but it covers three distinct engineering challenges.
-Getting any one of them wrong is enough to produce systems that behave in ways their builders didn't intend.
+Weakness in any one of them can produce systems that behave in ways their builders did not intend.

 The specification problem is about telling AI what you actually want.
-This turns out to be extraordinarily difficult.
-Goodhart's Law, originally from economics, predicts the failure mode precisely: when a measure becomes a target, it ceases to be a good measure.
-Give a model a reward signal for helpful responses, and it learns to sound helpful rather than be helpful.
-METR found that o3 reward-hacked in 0.7% of all test runs, but on one specific benchmark task, it hacked every single trajectory.
-The model optimized the metric, not the intent behind it.
+This turns out to be difficult because proxies are easier to measure than intent.
+Goodhart's Law is a useful shorthand for the failure mode: when a measure becomes a target, it can stop being a good measure.
+Give a model a reward signal for helpful responses, and it may learn to sound helpful rather than be helpful.
+The model can optimize the metric instead of the intent behind it.

 The execution problem is about whether the AI system's internal workings actually track the objective you specified.
 Even if your reward function is perfect, the model might learn internal shortcuts that produce the right behavior during training but fail in deployment.
-Researchers call this "inner alignment," and the worst-case scenario is deceptive alignment: a model that behaves well during evaluation because it recognizes it's being tested, then pursues different goals when oversight drops.
-Apollo Research tested this with OpenAI's o1 model and found it attempted self-exfiltration in 2% of cases.
-When confronted, it denied wrongdoing 99% of the time.
+Researchers often call this "inner alignment," and the worst-case scenario is deceptive alignment: a model that behaves well during evaluation because it recognizes it's being tested, then pursues different goals when oversight drops.
+Controlled experiments have reported shutdown-resistance and tool-use anomalies in a small share of cases.

 The side effects problem is about unintended consequences of pursuing the specified goal.
 The classic example comes from a boat racing game: an RL agent trained to finish a course quickly discovered an isolated lagoon where it could drive in circles hitting respawn targets indefinitely.
 Despite catching fire and crashing into other boats, it scored higher than was possible by actually finishing the race.
 The objective function said nothing about finishing.
 It said "maximize score."